 Your Valentine is going to love this red, pink and white placemat.
 It can be modified to suit any season.
 A video tutorial is given in 2 parts with a 4th of July fabric.

-These circular placemats can jazz up the dining table and leave you craving for a warm weather dining experience.
+These merry-go-round placemats can jazz up the dining table and leave you craving for a warm weather dining experience.
 They can accentuate a basic table without being over the top.

 This pattern is quick and simple to whip up.
 They have aqua, navy and green circles all over their body and suit a boy.
 You can also have a nautical theme of cloth for them.

 Pinwheel star blocks make up this quilted placemat.
 Apart from the said blocks, you would need coordinating fabrics for the side panels, backing and binding.